What is a gambling addiction?

 - You feel out of control over your gambling

-- You chase losses until you have gambled every last penny and more
+- You chase losses until you have gambled all your finances more

 - You hide your gambling from family, friends and colleagues